IgnacyBialobrzewski/haskell-presentation/index.md

 # Why use Haskell?

-Haskell shines when it comes to developing maintainable industrial-grade systems due to its **robust type system** and the **predictable nature** of functional programming while preserving programmer productivity stemming from Haskell's **simplistic syntax**.
+Haskell shines when it comes to developing maintainable industrial systems due to its **robust type system** and the **predictable nature** of functional programming while preserving programmer productivity stemming from Haskell's **simplistic syntax**.

-While Haskell is often used for large-scale systems that an average developer might not encounter, it's still an **excellent learning experience that will improve one's perception of programming in general**.
+While Haskell is often used for large-scale systems that an average developer might not encounter, it's still an **excellent learning experience that will improve one's perception of programming as a whole**.

 ---

-# Companies with Haskell in production
+# Haskell in the industry

 -   **Hasura**
     -   GraphQL Engine